GluuFederation/docs-ce-prod/3.1.3/source/integration/native-apps/appauth-android.md

 1. Clone and customize the AppAuth Android demo
 1. Demonstration

+## Prerequisite

+1. A Gluu Server up and running(installation doc is available [here](https://gluu.org/docs/ce/installation-guide/install/))
+1. AndroidStudio with a virtual/real device(downloadable [here](https://developer.android.com/studio/index.html))

-## Register an openId Client on the Gluu Server
+## Register an OpenID Client on the Gluu Server

 You can follow [this](https://gluu.org/docs/ce/admin-guide/openid-connect/#client-registration-configuration) documentation to add an OpenID client on the Gluu Server.
 The following are the required fields and their respective values:
    - Client Name: We use `AppAuthAndroidApp`, you can use whatever name you want here.